|Home||The Story||The Book||

 Damon Rarey's Laughter and Tears

-Before his death in 2002, Damon Rarey compiled a book of cartoons that his father, Captain George Rarey, drew during his tenure as a P-47 pilot in the 379th Fighter Squadron.
-The www.rareybird.com web site seems to have gone off-line.
-It's too bad because it was great.
-The book is great too.
-If you can find a copy of Laughter and Tears, you should buy it.
-The link to Rarey's own web site is there, but there is no further mention of Laughter and Tears.
+Before his death in 2002, Damon Rarey compiled a book of cartoons called Laughter and Tears that his father, Captain George Rarey, drew during his tenure as a P-47 pilot in the 379th Fighter Squadron.
+If you can find a copy, you should buy it.
+It is great.

 This site, subtitled Finding and Telling Your Father's World War II Story, provides some good advice for anyone researching a relative's World War II past.